Disclaimers are in Part 1

 Isabelle shook her head and smiled.
 The warrior had about two thousand years of so-called civilization to catch up on, but she seemed to be adapting fine.
 TV, Radio, appliances, she seemed to be taking in stride in most cases.
 Car rides still held a morbid fascination.
 But she was eager to learn, and full of questions about any new thing she saw.
 Her quick mind caught on readily enough, and Isabelle found herself enjoying the chance to teach the dark warrior about this world.

 Much to Isabelle's amusement, it annoyed Xena no end that she lacked the substance to try out those microwave dinners that the young woman was so fond of.
-The fact that a full meal of meat and vegetables could be prepared and sit steaming on your plate, without so much as a fire, in a matter of minutes, never ceased to amaze her, even after Isabelle had explained some of the magic behind it.
+The fact that a full meal of meat and vegetables could be prepared and sit steaming on your plate, without shooting a single arrow, or building a fire, and in a matter of minutes, never ceased to amaze her, even after Isabelle had explained some of the magic behind it.

 She stood there watching Xena's rapt face for a while, thinking how much that woman had come to mean to her.
 Then, taking a deep breath, she spoke.